By · Co-Founder · 22 min read · Updated

 What to Do This Week

-Do not replicate UKG’s complexity in the replacement.
-The most common mistake when leaving UKG is trying to configure the same level of rules and integrations in the replacement platform.
+4. Do not replicate UKG’s complexity in the replacement.
+A common mistake when leaving UKG is trying to configure the same level of rules and integrations in the replacement platform.
 Start with the minimum required for compliance and safe coverage.
 Add complexity only if it surfaces as a real operational problem.

 Replace UKG with Something That Actually Fits a 25-Bed Hospital

 SimpleScheduleAI goes live in 48 hours with zero IT involvement.
-FLSA 8-and-80 and CMS documentation are included by default.
+FLSA overtime tracking and CMS documentation are included by default.
 Schedule a free assessment to see how the transition works for your facility.

-Public review counts, ratings, and product information referenced in this guide were gathered from G2, Capterra, AllNurses.com, and Reddit (r/nursing) on 2026-04-30.
-Documented product capabilities reference each vendor’s own product page, also verified on that date.
+Methodology note: Reviewer quotes were cross-checked against AllNurses.com and Reddit (r/nursing) on the verification date.
 Vendor offerings, ratings, and product capabilities change over time; CAHs evaluating any specific platform should verify current capabilities directly with the vendor before deciding.

 Frequently Asked Questions